GfSE/SAF-Specification/developing-saf/development.md

   In SAF the size of Viewpoints should be optimized to support tailoring by selection of viewpoints appropriate to the engineering problem at hand.
 This  means that SAF Viewpoints should adress only a small number of well defined Concerns.

 * **Information Items** are like Viewpoints but at a larger scale.
 They can group Viewpoints while constraining them further.
 They also can be nested.
-  This allows to specify Information Items like an ISO 29148 SyRS by breaking it down into smaller Information Items and finally into Viewpoints.
+  This allows to specify Information Items like e.g. an ISO 29148 SyRS by breaking it down into smaller Information Items and finally into Viewpoints.
-  This allows to define which concerns are to be adressed by a SyRS document and which viewpoints are needed for it.
+  This allows to define which concerns are to be adressed e.g. by a SyRS document and which viewpoints are needed for it.
   The goal is, to precisely define the needed model work for certain points in an engieering project.